 Variations in comparison rates across different loan types

-Comparison rates differ markedly between loan types due to variations in interest rates, fees, loan terms, and risk profiles.
+Comparison rates vary significantly between loan types due to differences in interest rates, fees, loan terms, and risk profiles.

-• Personal Loans: Generally unsecured and shorter term, personal loans have higher comparison rates due to higher interest rates and fees like establishment and monthly service fees.
+- Personal Loans: Generally unsecured and shorter-term, personal loans have higher comparison rates due to higher interest rates and fees, such as establishment and monthly service fees.

-• Car Loans: Similar to personal loans, car loans often have higher comparison rates because of shorter loan terms and fees.
+- Car Loans: Similar to personal loans, car loans often have higher comparison rates due to shorter loan terms and additional fees.

-• Business Loans: Tend to have higher comparison rates reflecting higher risk and funding costs.
+- Business Loans: Typically have higher comparison rates, reflecting higher risk and funding costs.

 Banks’ advertising strategies reflect market positioning and regulatory constraints:

-• Higher headline rate + lower comparison rate: Suggests fewer fees or simpler loan features.
-Appeals to informed consumers focusing on total cost rather than the nominal rate.
+- A higher headline rate with a lower comparison rate suggests fewer fees or simpler loan features, appealing to informed consumers focused on total cost.

 Impact of Loan Features on Comparison Rates